 RL: Your older music certainly (and perhaps more recent music too) concerned itself with pornography, religion, terrorism, and other taboo subjects, sometimes filtered through an occult lens.
 Is cut-up and juxtaposition especially suited to those kind of topics?
 Or were those just the issues of the day?

-SM: Pre-digital these were either prohibited or policed through the media so understandably we were drawn to them.
-They were things that got a it’s natural to explore those elements.
+SM: Pre-digital these were either prohibited or policed through the media, so understandably we were drawn to them.
+They were things that got a reaction; it’s natural to explore those elements.
 I think it was very much of the period, we wanted to put them in full view to provoke discussion, but the internet has had a dual effect of, on the one hand, normalising them and on the other hand pushing them into liminal spaces.
 It’s information, all media.
 Personally I’m quite exhausted by it.

 RL: Nowadays, in retrospect, you are either grouped under the title electronic music or post-punk.
 Both seem valid but it doesn't cover the associations Cabaret Voltaire had with both the industrial music scene and the band's move towards funk.
 I lived in Cheshire in the early 1980s, and was amazed after I moved there to find out that the punks and 'alternative' bands and musicians I got to know there were listening to a mix of Hawkwind, Chrome, anarcho-punk, Nurse with Wound, Crass, The Pop Group and Cabaret Voltaire, plus tapes from the burgeoning cassette-meets-mail-art scene.
 This was very different from (my) London at the time.
 John Everall, who went on to run the Sentrax label and work with Mick Harris and others, was sitting in his bedsit making music on a four track TEAC recorder.
 What is now called post-punk offered a musical freedom that was allowed to ignore the primitive hard-rock tendencies of mainstream punk and revisit prog rock, acid rock, improvised music, keyboards and saxophones, music that had been declared out of bounds by many.